joelparkerhenderson/architecture-decision-record/README.md

   * Hence, experiences with past decisions, both good and bad, can be valuable reusable assets when employing an explicit knowledge management strategy.

+  * Group decision making is an active research topic.

+Decision documentation:

+  * Many templates and tools for decisison capturing exist.

+  * See agile communities, e.g. M. Nygard's ADRs.

+  * See traditional software engineering and architecture design processes, e.g. table layouts suggested by IBM UMF and by Tyree and Akerman from CapitalOne.

+Decision guidance:

-The steps above are adopted from the Wikipedia entry on [Architectural Decision](https://en.wikipedia.org/wiki/Architectural_decision)
+  * The steps above are adopted from the Wikipedia entry on [Architectural Decision](https://en.wikipedia.org/wiki/Architectural_decision)

+  * A number of decision making techniques exists, both general ones and software and software architecture specific ones, for instance, dialogue mapping.

 ## How to start using ADRs with tools